rsta2/minisynth/README.md

 The audio signal is normally available on the 3.5mm headphones jack (I2S usage see below).
 Thus Raspberry Pi models without headphones jack (e.g. Raspberry Pi Zero) are not supported.
 The graphical user interface (GUI) of MiniSynth Pi can be controlled using a standard USB mouse, the official Raspberry Pi touch screen or an USB HID-class touch screen in  digitizer mode.

-This version of MiniSynth Pi can be built, so that it can be used with an external I2S interface.
+This version of MiniSynth Pi can be configured, so that it can be used with an external I2S interface.
 The audio signal is then available via this interface.
 MiniSynth Pi has been tested with the following I2S interfaces:

 * pHAT DAC (with PCM5102A DAC)
 * PiFi DAC+ v2.0 (with PCM5122 DAC)